anveshayadav23/GenAIWorkshop_assessment/README.md

 # GenAIWorkshop_assessment
-ubmission for the coding/report assessment task
+Submission for the coding/report assessment task